Finding the Right Mortgage

 These will vary depending on how much you must move and the location of your new home.
 As a guide, an average house move costs between £300 and £600.
 You could get better rates if you move during the week rather than at a weekend.
 See our Guide to Moving for more information.

-Mortgage costs (which you can pay upfront or pay over time)
+Mortgage fees (which you can pay upfront or pay over time)

 As well as the monthly payments you make to pay off the money you’ve borrowed to buy a property, there are several costs before you start.
 These might include a booking fee of £99-£250, an arrangement fee of up to £2,000 and a mortgage valuation fee (typically £150 or possibly more).